harleyqscott/harleyqscott-project1-mindfulness/README.md

 I created this website for educational pruposes so anyone can have a read and see if they want to implement any of the techniques into their life.

 ### How it was built
 This project was created using HTML and CSS.
 I used HTML for all the information, images, id and class attribues (linking to CSS), tables, forms and buttons.
 I then used CSS to style and position all the elements.
 I coloured the website with pink and blue against a white background so it could be clearly read and pleasing to the eye.
+To target specific elements from the html i used their id or class attribute (e.g. .nav-bar) this is an effective way of targeting specific elements.

 ### Contents:
 -Whys in which mindfulness is beneficial.<br>